 From The Viander de Taillevant Edited by Terence Skully, recipe 155

 To Make Cameline Sauce.
-Grind ginger, a great deal of cinnamon, cloves, grains of paradise, mace, and if you wish, long pepper; strain bread that has been moistened in vinegar, strain everything together and salt as necessary.
+Grind ginger, a great deal of cinnamon, cloves, grains of paradise, mace, and if you wish, long pepper; strain bread that has been moistened in vinegar, strain everything together and salt as necessary.1/2 teaspoon powdered ginger

 1 teaspoon cinnamon